Characters of the DC Extended Universe: Brian Durlin / Savant

 Brian Durlin (portrayed by Michael Rooker), also known as Savant, is a grizzled war veteran imprisoned on charges of blackmail.
 He is part of the first Suicide Squad sent to Corto Maltese.
 He retrieves Weasel after the latter drowns, but runs away from the battle due to PTSD, leading Amanda Waller to execute him via his remote-controlled explosive for desertion.

 Richard "Dick" Hertz / Blackguard

-Richard "Dick" Hertz (portrayed by Pete Davidson), also known as Blackguard, is a cocky, easily-manipulated mercenary who is recruited into a detachment of the Suicide Squad and sent to Corto Maltese.
+Richard "Dick" Hertz (portrayed by Pete Davidson), also known as Blackguard, is a cocky, easily manipulated mercenary who is recruited into a detachment of the Suicide Squad and sent to Corto Maltese.
 Prior to their arrival, he contacts Corto Maltese's armed forces and alerts them to the squad's arrival.
 Upon making landfall, Hertz immediately betrays his team, giving away their location in an attempt to win the military's favor, but is promptly shot and killed.

 Mongal

-Mongal (portrayed by Maylin Ng) is an extraterrestrial mass murderer recruited into the first squad.
+Mongal (portrayed by Mayling Ng) is an extraterrestrial mass murderer recruited into the first squad.
 She brings down a Corto Maltese helicopter during the battle, but as the aircraft crashes, it takes out Captain Boomerang and burns Mongal alive upon trapping her in the wreckage.